 The Full Render button renders the form particles normally when enabled.
 When deselected, “beauty” adjustments like Size/Opacity Randomness, Blend Mode, Depth of Field, etc. that primarily affect the visual attributes of the particles are disabled.
 This mode is helpful to get a clearer idea of how your particles are behaving.

-Left to right, the project with the Full Render button enabled and disabled.
+Top and bottom, the project with the Full Render button enabled and disabled.